How To Complain To The Council About Housing – A Guide To Complaints Against The Council About About Housing

 Council landlords like all landlords under the law must keep their properties in good condition and to an acceptable, liveable standard to ensure tenants are kept safe in their homes.
 Should a landlord ignore a report that relates to social housing disrepair and you fall ill as a result of their negligence, you would have every right to take the matter further and you have several options open to you.

-To find out more about how to complain to the council about housing, please click on the Select a Section below:
+To find out more about how to complain to the council about housing, please click on the Select a Section below or call the number at the top of this page:

 Select A Section